Syntax Guide

 - node_modules

-# PR uses main cache but does not update
+# PR uses main cache but doesn't update

 - main:/root/.gradle:copy-on-write-read-only